-1.Almost guaranteed PRs, if you set realistic goals corresponding to your abilities.
+1.Almost guaranteed PRs if you set realistic goals corresponding to your abilities.

-2.Less chance of overtraining injuries because the frequency is much lower compared to Sheiko, Smolov, Bulgarian training…etc. It’s a good approach for people who have poor recovery for whatever reason.
+2.Less chance of overtraining injuries because the frequency is low compared to Sheiko, Smolov, Bulgarian training…etc. This is a good approach for people who have a poor recovery.

-3.Less time in the gym saves you money, effort, energy…etc. Not everybody wants to be surrounded by brahs in tank tops who never miss an opportunity to take a selfie and drop some sick political expertise.
+3.Less time in the gym saves you money, effort, energy…etc. Not everybody wants to be surrounded by brahs in tank tops who never miss an opportunity to take a selfie and drop a sick political expertise.

-5. No dark times
+4. No dark times

 6.More adaptable for naturals

 A: I am not telling you how to train.
-I am also not against high frequency training which is actually needed when we are talking about skill development.
+I am also not against high-frequency training which is actually needed when we are talking about skill development.